 Having the forests within the Gardens of Stone Stage 2 proposal area declared as State Conservation Areas would provide a 'win-win' situation for conservationists, the mining industry and the State of NSW.
 The natural environment on the surface could be preserved, low-impact underground mining could continue and nature-based tourism could increase.

-Environment groups, Local Member for Bathurst Paul Toole, NSW ALP, NSW Greens and the majority of Cullen Bullen residents have stated their public opposition to the proposal as they would prefer mining in the proposal area to remain underground.
+Environment groups, NSW ALP, NSW Greens and the majority of Cullen Bullen residents have stated their public opposition to the proposal as they would prefer mining in the proposal area to remain underground.

 This scale of open-cut mining in a publicly reserved forest, which has outstanding natural values and is proposed for conservation, is overwhelmingly against the public interest.
 The effective privatisation and liquidation of a large part of the forest is an outrageous precedent that should not be set; it is a direct challenge to the state's efforts to reduce deforestation.